A Survey on Time-Series Pre-Trained Models: Experimental Results and Analysis

 \subsection{Performance of PTMs on Time-Series Anomaly Detection}

-For time-series anomaly detection, we follow the settings of~\cite{ren2019time, yue2022ts2vec} to determine whether the last time point $x_{t}$ of a sequence fragment $[x_{1}, x_{2}, \ldots, x_{t}]$ is an anomaly.
-Also, we choose F1-Score, Precision, and Recall as evaluation metrics, and preprocess the datasets in the manner of~\cite{yue2022ts2vec}.
-The TS2Vec~\cite{yue2022ts2vec} and the benchmark methods SPOT~\cite{siffer2017anomaly}, DSPOT~\cite{siffer2017anomaly}, LSTM-VAE~\cite{park2018multimodal}, DONUT~\cite{xu2018unsupervised}, Spectral Residual~(SR)~\cite{ren2019time}, and Anomaly Transformer (AT)~\cite{xu2021anomaly} are employed as comparison methods.
-Like the classification and forecasting tasks, TS2Vec performs pre-training and the downstream anomaly detection task on the same dataset, while other baselines are trained without pre-training.
+For time-series anomaly detection, we follow the settings of~\cite{ren2019time, yue2022ts2vec} to determine whether the last time point $x_{t}$ of a sequence fragment $[x_{1}, x_{2}, \ldots, x_{t}]$ is an anomaly. {}{Also, we select various evaluation metrics for a comprehensive comparison, including the commonly-used F1-Score (F1), Precision (P), and Recall (R) metrics~\cite{yue2022ts2vec}, as well as recently proposed evaluation measures: f1-score Point Adjustment (PA)\%K~\cite{kim2022towards}, affiliation precision/recall pair~\cite{huet2022local}, and volume under the surface~\cite{paparrizos2022volume}.} The TS2Vec~\cite{yue2022ts2vec}, {}{TimesNet~\cite{wutimesnet}, GPT4TS~\cite{zhou2023one}, DCdetector~\cite{yang2023dcdetector},} and the benchmark methods SPOT~\cite{siffer2017anomaly}, DSPOT~\cite{siffer2017anomaly}, LSTM-VAE~\cite{park2018multimodal}, DONUT~\cite{xu2018unsupervised}, Spectral Residual~(SR)~\cite{ren2019time}, and Anomaly Transformer (AT)~\cite{xu2021anomaly} are employed as comparison methods.
 The test results on Yahoo and KPI datasets are shown in Table~\ref{tab:ts_anamaly_result}.
-Among them, the authors of SR do not provide open-source code.
-We follow the anomaly detection results provided in the original SR article~\cite{ren2019time} for comparative analysis.
-As shown in Table~\ref{tab:ts_anamaly_result}, TS2Vec outperforms other comparison methods on F1-Score on both the Yahoo and KPI datasets, indicating that the pre-training strategy based on contrastive learning can effectively improve the performance of the time-series anomaly detection task.
-However, on the Yahoo dataset, AT significantly outperforms TS2Vec in the Precision metric, and the F1-Score is also very close to TS2Vec, indicating that the AT model based on Transformer architecture has certain advantages in the time-series anomaly detection.
-In addition, the performance of AT demonstrates that Transformer has excellent potential for studying time-series anomaly detection.
+The authors of SR do not provide open-source code, so we use the anomaly detection results (F1, P, and R) reported in the original SR article~\cite{ren2019time} for comparison. {}{Also, the ``-" in the AT method indicates that the metric could not be obtained due to excessive computation time.}